 Is Unschooling Legal?

 Yes!
 In all 50 states!
 Some countries are still not onboard, but in the United States, the same legal requirements that apply to homeschoolers using any other method/style apply to unschoolers.
-Laws vary based on state, so be sure to check with the locals to find out how to meet these requirements.
-Find a local group More about Legalities
+Laws vary from state to state.
+It's always best to talk to the locals!

 How Do I Get Started?